anseki/htmlclean/README.md

 Type: RegExp or Array

 The texts which are matched to this RegExp are cleaned even if that text is included in above [Protecting](#protecting) list.
 The multiple RegExps can be specified via an Array.
-For example, a HTML as template in `<script type="text/x-handlebars-template">` is cleaned via following.
+For example, a HTML as template in `<script type="text/x-handlebars-template">` is cleaned via following:

 ```js
 html = htmlclean(html, {